-The Cynthia White Travel and Study in Italy Award will be given in 2020 to students enrolled in a UA Classics course while participating in academic travel in Italy and/or study abroad programs in Italy.
-For more information, contact Professor White at email@example.com.
+The Cynthia White Travel and Study in Italy Award will be given in 2021 to students enrolled in a UA course while participating in academic travel in Italy and/or study abroad programs in Italy.
+For more information, contact Professor White at firstname.lastname@example.org.

-In 2020, up to three Travel Awards of $500 will be available for each of the following programs:
+Several Travel Awards of $500 are available for the following program: